 Why Register a Domain Name?

 It’s possible to have an online presence without a domain name.
 A variety of fully hosted sites and even social media sites allow users to create a blog, web page, or even a simple site.
-Your online “address,” for this kind of site then becomes a subdomain of the main site—and while that address identifies your space, it isn’t your own domain.
+Your online “address” for this kind of site then becomes a subdomain of the main site—and while that address identifies your space, it isn’t your own domain.

 The Internet Corporation for Assigned Names and Numbers maintains and coordinates the supply of IP addresses worldwide, which makes sure that every entity on the Internet has a unique address and a unique domain name that represents that address.
 When a new domain name is created, it must be checked against ICANN’s databases of domain names that are currently in use to avoid duplication.
 If the domain name you want is already registered to someone else, you won’t be able to use it for your own site, but if your new domain name is not already in use, you can register it.
 As long as you continue to renew your domain name, it will remain exclusively yours.

 Registering your new domain name is relatively simple.
 All you need is an available name, a way to pay, and either a domain registrar or a web hosting provider that offers domain registration.
+You’ll also need to choose a hosting service, a hosting plan, and obtain an SSL certificate.

-Check Domain Name Availability
+How to Check Domain Name Availability

 How to Register a Domain Name